 1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences (Cognitive Psychology, Social-Cultural Psychology, Motivational Psychology, JDM/Behavioral Economics, Consumer Psychology, Health Psychology), adjustments based on individual, cultural and contextual moderators, treatment utilization, self-help, and engagements (e.g. in digital mental health contexts) [Feel free to contact me regarding my research proposal/ideas.
 It would be great to collaborate],

-2) Perceived judgments, external stigma, perceived stigma, self-stigma, perceived risks, perceived benefits, cognitive biases in decisions of disclosure/non-disclosure of mental health difficulties and neurodivergent conditions and help-seeking,
+2) External stigma, self-stigma, perceived stigma, perceived attitudes, perceived risks (e.g. of being stigmatized, of being discriminated, of being found out, face concerns, career risks, educational risks, etc), perceived benefits, preferences in decisions of disclosure/non-disclosure of mental health difficulties and neurodivergent conditions and help-seeking decisions,

-3) Shared/collaborative decision making, service user-clinician communication, decision training, and boosting,
+3) Culture and shared/collaborative decision making, service user-clinician communication, decision training, and boosting,

 4) Heuristics and biases, action-inaction, regulatory focus, risk attitudes, risk preferences, and risk perceptions of treatments of clinicians and service users,

 5) Evidence-based decision making in mental health settings – e.g. improving scientific literacy, health/science communication, and JDM of clinicians and service users,